 It’s a bit ironic that for those of us who live in Denver, Gay PrideFest always falls on Father’s Day weekend.
 It’s a solemn reminder of how much I wish my own father could still love me and be proud of me for all that I am and for all parts of me that make up my identity.
 Everyone longs to be accepted and celebrated for who they are.

 So if you are feeling the lack of acceptance from a father this Father’s Day, know that I share your pain.
 If you’re estranged from your father because of who you love, know that I share in your sorrow.
 And if you are a father to anyone today, I urge you:

 Accept your child.
 Embrace them for all the beautiful things that make them unique.
-Hold them tight, cherish your time together, and tell them you are proud of them every chance you get.
+Hold them tight, cherish your time together, celebrate them, and tell them you are proud of them every chance you get.